 For some reason, being a WWI/II history buff, the name Franz Ferdinand always stuck in my head.
 Knowing that name, meant I could remember that just over 100 years ago, the shot that killed Archduke Franz Ferdinand and his wife Sofia during a visit to Sarajevo by 18 year old Bosnian Serb Gavrilo Princip would light the powder keg which would erupt into one of the bloodiest wars the planet would endure.

-Today, there is a museum dedicated to the life of the Archduke and his wife and a small plague just at the northern end of Latin Bridge (Latinska ćuprija).
+Today, there is a museum dedicated to the life of the Archduke and his wife and is one the highly recommended museums to visit in Sarajevo.
+This is also a small plague just at the northern end of Latin Bridge (Latinska ćuprija) to mark the location of the assassination.
 There had previously been a monument standing here which was unveiled in 1917, but it was removed in 1919 for some reason unbeknownst to me.
 From 1918 to 1993, the bridge was formerly called Principov Most, named after the assassin to memorialize him and the assassination.
 It wasn’t until 1993 that the bridge regained its original name.

 7. Eat Baklava & Drink Bosnian Coffee

 After all that walking, your feet are probably tired and your mouth a little parched.
 So why not head back to the Old Bazaar and find yourself a relaxing place to sit back and enjoy some traditional Baklava, a delicious and sweet pastry dessert with layers of filo filled with chopped nuts and sweetened with syrup or honey.